jiabingeng/places-service-docs/places-database-management-1/bulk-import-of-pois.md

       * `access_code`

         This is your access code that was obtained from the call to Adobe IMS.
-For information about how to obtain this access code, see [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md) .
+For information about how to obtain this access code, see [Integration overview and prerequisites](../places-rest-apis/adobe-i-o-integration/README.md) .

       * `org_id`

         The Experience Cloud orgID into which the POIs are to be imported.
-For information about how to obtain the org ID, see [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md).
+For information about how to obtain the org ID, see [Integration overview and prerequisites](../places-rest-apis/adobe-i-o-integration/README.md).

       * `api_key`

         This is your Places REST API key obtained from your Adobe I/O Places Integration.
-For information about how to obtain the API key, see [Prequisites for using the Places REST API](../places-rest-apis/adobe-i-o-integration/README.md).
+For information about how to obtain the API key, see [Integration overview and prerequisites](../places-rest-apis/adobe-i-o-integration/README.md).

     1. Save your changes.
 1. In a terminal window, navigate to the `…/places-scripts/import/` directory.